BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

-(F) 50% of its members shall constitute a quorum for the transaction of business by the Management Committee or any sub-committee thereof.
+(G) A minimum of 50% of its members shall constitute a quorum for the transaction of business by the Management Committee or any of its sub-committees.

-(G) The Management Committee, as it may deem necessary, shall have power to fill in an acting capacity, any vacancies that may occur amongst their number.
+(H) The Management Committee, as it may deem necessary, shall have power to fill any vacancies that may occur in their number.

 PROTESTS, CLAIMS, COMPLAINTS, APPEALS

-(ii) Objections relevant to the dimensions of the pitch, goals, flag posts or other facilities of the venue will not be entertained by the Management Committee unless a protest is lodged with the referee before the commencement of the Competition Match.
+(ii) Objections relevant to the dimensions of the pitch, goals, flag posts or other facilities will not be entertained by the Management Committee unless a protest is lodged with the referee prior to the commencement of the Match.

 (B) Except in cases where the Management Committee decide that there are special circumstances, protests and complaints (which must contain full particulars of the grounds upon which they are founded) must be lodged with the Secretary within four days (excluding Sundays) of the Competition Match or occurrence to which they refer.
 A protest or complaint shall not be withdrawn except by permission of the Management Committee.
 A member of the Management Committee who is a member of any Club involved shall not be present (except as a witness or representative of his Club) when such protest or complaint is being determined.